Simucube/simucube-docs.github.io/docs/ActivePedal/Software/Pedal feel.md

 ### Friction (static friction)

 This passive effect can be useful in throttle.
-It gives stickiness when starting to move the pedal from stop position.
+It gives stickyness when starting to move the pedal from stop position.
 Strength means how sticky it is and smoothness means how tough the movement from stickyness is.

 !!!
 Info
     Will potentially change in the future.